sameersrivastava13/Vaccine-Tracker-App/Documentation/documentation on setting Flask.md

 **Step-1: Create a Virtual Environment**

 * Create a project folder and within that create **venv** folder
-* We can do the above task by executing some commands in command prompt.
+* We can do the above task by executing some commands in the command prompt.

 ![windowsn.png](mdimages/windowsn.png)

 **Step-2: Activate the environment**

-* Before working on a project, we have to activate corresponding environment
+* Before working on a project, we have to activate the corresponding environment
-* Activate the environment by executing following command.
+* Activate the environment by executing the following command.

 ![winact.png](mdimages/winact.png)

-* Whenever environment is activated, prompt will change to name of activated environment.
+* Whenever the environment is activated, the prompt will change to the name of the activated environment.

-**Step-3: Now we will Install Flask within the activated environment by executing following command**
+**Step-3: Now we will Install Flask within the activated environment by executing the following command**

  ### > pip install Flask